UzairBytes/JavaHW/A1/codesmells.md

 are unclear.
 If the names of the parameters, variables, and methods are written with reasonable thought, there is no need for comments to explain.
 As for the comments that describe what each part of the code is doing, well-written code should be of no difficulty for other programmers to read so either the programmer thinks that no one else is as smart as them or their code needs fixing.
+Either way, the comments need to be removed.

 ## Code Smell: Lazy Class